In this article

 1. Establish and enforce spending policies

-You’ll want to create a business expense policy and have your employees sign off on it so they know exactly where and how much they can spend.
+You’ll want to create a clear business expense policy and have your employees sign off on it so they know exactly where and how much they can spend.
 You can also look for a company card that allows you to set customizable spending limits and vendor controls.

 2. Automate your expense tracking